deepsquare-io/grid/docs/deepsquare-grid/clusterfactory/60-maintenance.md

 ## Updating, Backup, Restore, Ejecting a controller

-About maintauning the Kubernetes Cluster, read that [here](https://docs.clusterfactory.io/docs/guides/maintenance/updating-k0s-cluster).
+About maintaining the Kubernetes Cluster, read that [here](https://docs.clusterfactory.io/docs/guides/maintenance/updating-k0s-cluster).

 Upgrading is safe and seamless so don't hesitate.

 To update ClusterFactory, `git fetch upstream` and `git merge upstream/<ref>`. **Always solve the merge conflits.
 Updates to the `core` and `argo` directories will go to `core.example` and `argo.example`.**